The various familiars, paladin mounts, animal companions and other pets affiliated with the characters.

 - Took a Level in Badass: Went from a pampered, probably overweight (given what Lord Shojo counts as "table scraps") pet to the lean (after weeks of living on rice and the occasional salted fish), deadly dangerous animal companion of a ranger.
 Just contrast his original reaction to his old master getting killed (to flee in panic, a natural reflex) with his fierce attacks in response to anyone threatening or hurting Belkar.
 The stat bonuses he got for becoming an animal companion certainly help.

-- Typhoid Mary: Contracted Sphinx Pox at the desert and have spread it to the rest of the order.
-Fortunately, the incubation time is 5 weeks, which frustrates Hel.
+- Typhoid Mary: Contracted Sphinx Pox at the desert and have spread it to the rest of the Order.
+However, the incubation time is 5 weeks, which frustrates Hel.
+Fortunately, Durkon was well aware of it and cured everyone who contracted it from Mr. Scruffy.

 Bloodfeast the Extreme-inator